 There are a few scenarios where you can actively network, for example at an internship.
 If you are working as an intern, you have the opportunity to meet other interns as well as learn from the employees already working at the company.
 Plus, if you ace your internship and make a really good impression, you will have created contacts that you can re-visit.
 Maybe in a year you'll want to work there again or after you've graduated you may want a full-time job at the same place you interned at 2 years before.

 Another example is societies.
 If you are part of a university society or organisation, opportunities are being thrown at you!
 Not only are societies great for having a great time and completing your university experience, you also become part of a community.
 Many societies nowadays are very ‘legitimate’.
 They have connections to businesses and other organisations.
 If you are a writer for the student newspaper, you might have opportunities to network with the local paper, then the city paper, and maybe even a national paper.
 You never know.
 Or, if you are part of a volunteering group, you might meet people involved in NGOs.
-The possibilities are endless, right?
+Additionally, as an international student or graduate, there are various expat groups and clubs in the Netherlands that you can join.

 There are also sites that are specifically for networking like LinkedIn.
 LinkedIn is really helpful because you can find people with similar interests or work experience as you.
 Moreover, you can also see the profiles of professionals whose career you admire or want to follow.
 This can give you some insight into the people you should be meeting or steps you should be taking in your own life and career.
 Facebook is also another networking site.
 After all, all your 500 friends have some sort of purpose, right?